 Before teaching at Stephens, Elizabeth Hartwell was the Louisville Ballet School Director from 2004 to 2008, following a long tenure as principal dancer with the Louisville Ballet.
 Concurrently, she was artistic director of the Louisville Ballet Youth Ensemble, an honor company with the Southeastern Ballet Association.
 From 1996 to 2004, she served on the faculty of the Kentucky Governor’s School for the Arts and the Louisville Ballet School.
 Early on, Hartwell was a member of the Pittsburgh Ballet Theatre, Cincinnati Ballet and Chicago Ballet companies, and later performed in the summer months as the ballet soloist with the Cincinnati Opera, from 1987-1995.
 She received the 2004 Kentucky Governor’s Award for Artist of the Year, for Lifetime Achievement.
 She has performed the title role in many full-length classics, including “Giselle,” “Swan Lake,” “Cinderella” and “The Sleeping Beauty.”
 She also received high acclaim for her portrayals as Kitri in “Don Quioxté,” Swanhilda in “Coppélia,” and leading roles in important works such as Anthony Tudor’s “Echoing of Trumpets,” Mikhail Fokine’s “The Firebird” and “Petrushka,” and George Balanchine’s “Serenade” and “The Steadfast Tin Soldier.”
 This year, Hartwell continues her advanced somatic studies in the Franklin Method.
 She holds two certifications as a Franklin Method Movement Educator, earned directly from the founder, Eric Franklin.
 She previously attended the School for Creative and Performing Arts High School.

-2015 Faculty TBA.
-Read about last summer's faculty here.
+2015 Faculty: Read about this summer's faculty here.